AnickaVargova/ts_vs_fs/readme.md

 TypeScript use angle brackets `<T>` for generics.
 This is very similar to languages like `C++`, `Java` or `C#`.
 F# use just simple apostrophe `'T` for it.

-In the TypeScript, we're able to infer simple returns value and variable declarations, but if you want to have dynamic arguments like on the example:
+In the TypeScript, we're able to infer simple returns value and variable declarations, but if you want to have dynamic arguments like on this example:

 ```ts
 const toDoubleTuple = <T>(anything: T): [T, T] => [anything, anything]